 Hummus pairs well with falafel, another chickpea-based Middle Eastern dish.
 The spread is also great in combination with bread, crackers, tomatoes, cucumbers and carrots.

 What does hummus taste like?

 Thanks to one of its key ingredients tahini, hummus has a pleasantly nutty note.
 Depending on the amount of lemon and garlic added, the taste can vary.

 Homemade hummus can be stored in the fridge for at least 4-5 days.

 How to eat hummus?

-In the Middle East, we traditionally eat hummus with bread, as a spread.
+In the Middle East, we traditionally eat hummus with bread, alongside mezze or main dishes.
 It’s also popular for sandwiches, such as a delicious falafel sandwich.
 In many Western countries, it’s common to dip hummus in cucumbers, carrots or even crackers.

 Where did hummus originate?